soumyajit4419/Blogging_website/README.md

 - [mongoose] - For modeling and mapping MongoDB data to javascript
 - [express-validator] -For validating user input.
 - [multer] - For uploading file into server.
+- [body-parser] - To parse the body of user input.

 ## Application Structure